th7mo/th7mo.com/src/content/garden/dotfiles.md

 ---
 title: "Dotfiles"
-description: "A method to managing configuration files"
+description: "The hidden configuration files in Linux"
 ---

 Files prefixed with a dot `.` are called dotfiles.